-Covid-19: As TN reports biggest single-day increase in cases, govt extends lockdown till July 31
+Covid-19: TN govt extends lockdown till July 31; Strict curbs in five districts till July 5

 Chennai, June 29: The Tamil Nadu government on Monday extended the lockdown till July 31.
+Chennai and Madurai will continue to be under intense lockdown till July 5 and the current relaxations and curbs shall be in force till July 31 for the rest of Tamil Nadu, the government said on Monday.

+Government and private bus transport services, now allowed within districts barring Chennai, its nearby areas and Madurai would cease to be operational from July 1 to 15, the government said.

+For gatherings related to weddings and deaths, more than 50 people should not assemble.
+Travel to tourist places like Nilgiris, Kodaikanal and Yercaud for non-residents and for tourism purposes will not be allowed, an official release said.

+An expert panel, set up to advise government on tackling COVID-19, in a consultative meeting today chaired by Chief Minister K Palaniswami, said public transport had contributed to a rise in transmission in several districts.

 Earlier in the day, the state reported nearly 4,000 fresh coronavirus cases and the tally crossed 86,000 while 62 more deaths brought the toll to 1,141.

-Meanwhile, the expert committee which is advising the Tamil Nadu government in containing the spread of COVID-19 has stated that there is no need to implement a full lockdown in Tamil Nadu.

-"We informed the government that the virus is spreading in the state because of public transport.
-We have asked the state to step up measures where the number of cases are more", said the committee.

 Chennai recorded 2,167 of the 3,949 new cases in the state and nearby Chengelpet reported 187, Tiruvallur 154 and Madurai 303 while the remainder was scattered in other districts, a health department bulletin said.